rx-72/Data-Augmentation-Project/README.md

 ### To do:
-1. Adjust metric functions per dataset sensitive labels

-2. Add dataset argument to parser

-3. Adjust function differences across different datasets and run on other included datasets

-4. Incorate one drop function to find "important values" of training data using different metrics

-5. Organize repo for presentation

-6. Fix tqdm not showing up in terminal run
+1. Fix tqdm not showing up in terminal run

+2. Run tests for run.py

+3. Implement multiplicity?